Maleek23/Professional-Portfolio/replit.md

-# Vinod Jangid Portfolio Website
+# Abdulmalik Ajisegiri Portfolio Website

 ## Overview
-This is a personal portfolio website for Vinod Jangid, a web developer and digital visual artist.
-The site showcases projects, skills, experience, and contact information with modern animations and a clean design.
+This is a personal portfolio website for Abdulmalik Ajisegiri, a Model Risk Engineer and AI/ML Specialist.
+The site showcases professional projects, technical skills, work experience, and contact information with modern animations and a clean design.

 ## Project Type
 - **Frontend**: Static HTML/CSS/JavaScript website